kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex3_SharePoint_Permission_Alert.md

 ### Task 1 – Create a SharePoint Permissions Alert

 1. At the end of the prior lab, you were logged into LON-CL2.
 This lab will use LON-CL1.
-Switch to **LON-CL1** by navigating back to the hyper-v manager and connect to **LON-CL1**.
+Switch to **LON-CL1**.

 2. On **LON-CL1**, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.
 In your Edge browser, select the **Alert policy - Microsoft 365 security** tab, which displays the **Microsoft 365 Defender** portal.